scscodes/family-oriented/docs/tasks.md

 - ✅ Method naming consistency maintained
 - ✅ Error-free dashboard experience

-**Next Steps:** Focus on completing subscription tier enforcement implementation to unlock the full value of the role-based architecture that has been established.
+**Next Steps:** Focus on completing user management frontend implementation to unlock the full value of the backend infrastructure that has been established.

 ---